AlaskaAirlines/WebCoreStyleSheets/README.md

 ## CSS writing conventions

-The implementation of Orion Web Code Style Sheets uses a naming convention model that will be strictly adhered to throughout this library and compliance is expected for any contributed updates.
+The implementation of WCSS uses a naming convention model that will be strictly adhered to throughout this library and compliance is expected for any contributed updates.

 To learn more, please reference [this document](https://github.com/AlaskaAirlines/OrionWebCoreStyleSheets/blob/master/staticDocs/cssConventions.md).